guymarshall/guymarshall/README.md

 - 👋 Hi, I’m @guymarshall
-- 👀 I’m interested in programming languages close to the hardware for optimal efficiency and performance
+- 👀 I’m interested in programming languages to take advantage of all of the processing capabilities of our laptops, desktops and mobile devices
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on any Java projects to help me learn
+- 💞️ I’m looking to collaborate on any Python or Java projects to help me learn the languages more quickly
-- 📫 How to reach me ...
+- 📫 How to reach me ... guymarshall.c@gmail.com

 <!---
 guymarshall/guymarshall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.